assofiejakobsson/Rock-paper-scissors-game/README.md

 ![Screenshot option buttons](assets/images/screenshot-option-buttons.jpg)

   - Restart button, is located at the bottom of the page.
 And it restarts the game.
+  This makes it easier for the user because the user can restart the game whenever he wants.
+And no need to wait for the game to end.
   The button has the same design as the remaining buttons.

 ![Screenshot restart buttons](assets/images/screenshot-restart-button.jpg)